 - The department must support the requested modality option for the course. - Courses taken predominantly by first-year students including developmental courses will not be considered for asynchronous (A-OL) delivery.
 HYB and S-OL delivery may be considered on a limited basis per the guidelines below. - Students are strongly discouraged from taking more than one non-TRAD course per semester as A-OL delivery (excluding summer).
 It is the student's responsibility to consider the financial aid ramifications.
-Advisers are encouraged to communicate this guideline during course selection. - Any course being considered for non-TRAD delivery would ideally be one of multiple sections, course types, or categories (for example, Literary Analysis, or elective) to provide students with choice in modality.
-If multiple sections, course types, or categories are not available, proposals will be considered on a case-by-case basis. - No more than 2 courses of an AC faculty member's annual undergraduate teaching load may consist of non-TRAD courses.1 Part-time AC faculty members' ratios will be adjusted as needed. - Faculty teaching HYB and OL courses must successfully complete the Certification of Online Instruction or Certification of Hybrid Instruction, offered by the Coordinator of Online Instruction. - The HYB or OL version of a course should have and successfully achieve the same learning outcomes as its TRAD counterpart, though how students achieve those outcomes and the instructional strategies used to support student learning may be quite different. - Double-numbered courses follow the modality of the graduate course. - A department with a course that falls outside these guidelines may petition the Curriculum Committee and Provost. - Acadeum course approvals are left to the discretion of the department but should be thoroughly vetted before adoption.
+Advisers are encouraged to communicate this guideline during course selection. - Proposals for courses or sections must be submitted to the Curriculum Committee each time they are offered. - Any course being considered for non-TRAD delivery would ideally be one of multiple sections, course types, or categories (for example, Literary Analysis, or elective) to provide students with choice in modality.
+If multiple sections, course types, or categories are not available, proposals will be considered on a case-by-case basis. - No more than 2 courses of an AC faculty member's annual undergraduate teaching load may consist of non-TRAD courses.
+Part-time AC faculty members' ratios will be adjusted as needed. - Faculty teaching HYB and OL courses must successfully complete the Certification of Online Instruction or Certification of Hybrid Instruction, offered by the Coordinator of Online Instruction. - The HYB or OL version of a course should have and successfully achieve the same learning outcomes as its TRAD counterpart, though how students achieve those outcomes and the instructional strategies used to support student learning may be quite different. - Double-numbered courses follow the modality of the graduate course. - A department with a course that falls outside these guidelines may petition the Curriculum Committee and Provost. - Acadeum course approvals are left to the discretion of the department but should be thoroughly vetted before adoption.